MichaelXian/credible-clients/README.md

 ## Write-up

 I used the flowchart in https://blogs.sas.com/content/subconsciousmusings/2017/04/12/machine-learning-algorithm-use/.
 I went to the Supervised Learning: Classification section immediately, then went for accuracy, and chose one out of the four.
 I went with neural networks because I have worked with those before.
+I then played around with the number of neurons in each hidden layer and the number of hidden layers till it felt more like I was checking random results from random numbers of layers/neurons rather than the machine actually learning.